Nika Boon: Early life

 Boon was born in Gdańsk, Poland.
-At the age of sixteen, she went to art school in Gdynia Orłowo Poland (Zespół Szkół Plastycznych w Gdyni) to study photography and fine arts.
+At the age of sixteen, she went to art school in Gdynia Orłowo, Poland (Zespół Szkół Plastycznych w Gdyni) to study photography and fine arts.
 While studying, she was able to form her own grunge and punk-rock band Energia in which she practiced and developed her songwriting and vocal abilities.
 Later on in life, her early knowledge of visual arts helped her create costumes, on stage props and styling.
 Until now, she gets heavily involved in her video production and stage presence.
 Boon performed at a well known Polish Jarocin Festival as a vocalist of band Out Of Site.
 At this festival she met Muniek Staszczyk from the band, T-Love who confirmed her determination of pursuing a music path.

 Nika's first media exposure happened when she won first ever show of "Szansa Na Sukces" (A Chance for Success), a talent show on a Polish Television Network (that ran from November 1993 to April 2012).
-During the show, she sung “Rozmowa Przez Ocean” by Maryla Rodowicz.
+During the show, she sang “Rozmowa Przez Ocean” by Maryla Rodowicz.
 After the airing of this show by Polonia TV in 1994, English record company Orca contacted the show to invite her for a recording in London, marking it the start of her career in the UK.
 She moved to the London Covent Garden and explored the London music scene.
 She later went on to study music at the University of Westminster and art at Central Saint Martins.